JulianGro/vircadia/BUILD_OSX.md

 ### Xcode

-To build Vircadia using the macOS SDK 10.12, you will need an Xcode version between 10.3 and 12.1.
-Higher versions will throw a warning that SDKs versions lower than 11 cannot be used.
+Most Xcode versions starting at 10.3 should work.
-You can get Xcode from https://xcodereleases.com.
+You can get Xcode from https://xcodereleases.com or directly from the Mac App Store.

 ## Generate and Build